eladsez/UFS-OS/readme.txt

                           *-HOW TO RUN-*
 First open a terminal in the UFS-OS-main directory and type <make all>.
 Now after everything compiled you can run the following targets:
-a) To run the tests for the assigment type <./main>
+To run our self-made tests for the assigment type <./main>

                               *-EXTRA-*
 All our source code are compiled to a shared library and our tests use this shared library you can see it in the makefile.